nasa/openmct/e2e/README.md

 #### **What's supported:**

 We are leveraging the `browserslist` project to declare our supported list of browsers.
+We support macOS, Windows, and ubuntu 20+.

 #### **Where it's tested:**